scala/scala-lang/README.md

 That's it.

 If that doesn't work, to guarantee that your version of Ruby, etc, completely matches the production environment, you can also use `rbenv`.
-Start by `cd` into the directory where you cloned this repository, then execute the following:
+Start by `cd`ing into the directory where you cloned this repository, then execute the following:

     rbenv install 2.3.1
     rbenv local 2.3.1